qishengjie9/OPM_connectivity/README.md

 # The impact of channel density, inverse solutions, connectivity metrics and calibration errors on OPM-MEG connectivity analysis
+This repository contains codes to run the analyses presented in: The impact of channel density, inverse solutions, connectivity metrics and calibration errors on OPM-MEG connectivity analysis.
 Optically pumped magnetometers (OPMs) magnetoencephalography (MEG) systems have been rapidly developing in the fields of brain function, health and disease.
 Functional connectivity analysis related to resting-state is an important research area in the last two decades.
 There have been studies attempting to use OPM-based MEG (OPM-MEG)